Marching brass

-The main difference between the concert horns and their marching counterparts is that the bell has been relocated to project sound forward rather than over (or under) the player's shoulder.
-Because these instruments are used in an activity that is predominantly outdoors they tend to be sturdier and more resistant to wear and tear than their concert counterparts.
-These instruments are used by various groups ranging from high school marching bands to drum and bugle corps.
+The main difference between concert brass instruments and their marching counterparts is that the bell has been relocated to project sound forward rather than over (or under) the player's shoulder.
+These adapted instruments are employed by a number of ensemble types, ranging from high school marching bands to drum and bugle corps.

 Bugles

 The drum and bugle corps activity has been a driving force of innovation behind the creation of marching brass instruments for many decades.
 The mellophone and the contrabass bugle are among the creations spawned by instrument manufacturers for use in the marching activity due to the influence of drum and bugle corps hornlines.

 The bugles utilized in modern drum corps are distinguished from their marching band counterparts mostly by their key: bugles are keyed in G; band instruments are keyed in B♭.
 Bugle voices are grouped and referenced by the equivalent voices in a choir (Soprano, Alto, Tenor, and Bass).
 The naming conventions for these various instruments can be confusing however, due to the evolution of the bugles used in the drum and bugle corps activity.
 All these are descended from the old United States Army G major "straight" (valveless) standard bugles adopted in 1892 Army-wide.